blockdeep/otro/README.md

 ## Security Considerations

-- **Signature Verification:** Both native and abstract signatures undergo strict verification to ensure their validity.
+- **Signature Verification:** Both native and smart signatures undergo strict verification to ensure their validity.
 This protects against unauthorized transactions.
 - **Access Control:** Only authorized public keys, as defined in the credential configuration, can interact with an account.
 This ensures that account operations remain secure.
 - **Replay Protection:** Using nonces or similar mechanisms prevents replay attacks, ensuring each transaction is unique and cannot be reused maliciously.